Webinative/keyframes/README.md

-# keyframes-django
+# Keyframes

-keyframes - a workflow management app for video producers
+Keyframes - a workflow management app for video producers